 How to configure forwarder inputs

-As lightweight instances of Splunk, forwarders, by design, have limited capabilities.
-For example, most forwarders do not include Splunk Web, so you do not have direct access to Splunk System for setting up the forwarder's data inputs.
+As lightweight instances of Splunk Enterprise, forwarders have limited capabilities by design.
+For example, most forwarders do not include Splunk Web, so you do not have direct access to a UI for setting up the forwarder's data inputs.
 Here are the main ways that you can configure a forwarder's data inputs:

 - Specify inputs during initial deployment.
 For Windows forwarders, you can specify common inputs during the installation process itself.
 For *nix forwarders, you can specify inputs directly after installation.